bearkerb/tp/docs/DeveloperGuide.md

 **Value proposition**:
 EstateMate helps property managers stay organized and in control of their operations.
-It provides a ***centralized and efficient way*** to manage tenants, rental records, and maintenance jobs all froma simple, keyboard-friendly interface.
+It provides a ***centralized and efficient way*** to manage tenants, rental records, and maintenance jobs all from a simple, keyboard-friendly interface.
 With EstateMate, users can: